ElectricRCAircraftGuy/sublime_gcode/README.md

 mv sublime_gcode gcode
 ```

 That's it!
-It's now instantly available in your syntax highlighting menu.
+The `gcode` entry is now instantly available in your syntax highlighting menu.

 <a id="developer-notes--package-development-tutorial"></a>